Sarah Bireete: Controversies

-In 2016, the Court of Appeal acquitted her on the charge of abuse of office but maintained the conviction for embezzlement.
-Bireete then appealed this decision to the Supreme Court where they unanimously acquitted her of the embezzlement charge.
-In a majority 4 to 1 decision, Supreme Court Justices Prof. Lillian Tibatemwa-Ekirikubinza, Eldad Mwangusya, Rubby Opio-Aweri and Paul Mugamba ruled that the prosecution case against her did not satisfy the burden of proof especially given that there was no evidence directly linking her to receipt of the said refund.
-They therefore unanimously acquitted her of the embezzlement charge.
+Bireete appealed the verdict to the Court of Appeal of Uganda.
+In 2016, the Court of Appeal acquitted her of abuse of office, but upheld her conviction for embezzlement.
+Bireete appealed this decision to the Supreme Court of Uganda, which unanimously acquitted her of embezzlement.
+In a majority 4-1 decision, Supreme Court justices Lillian Tibatemwa-Ekirikubinza, Eldad Mwangusya, Rubby Opio-Aweri, and Paul Mugamba ruled that the prosecution's case against her did not satisfy the required burden of proof, and that there was no evidence directly linking her to the embezzlement of the lost money.